Home Office & Remote Work

 Yes

-Best Reliability for Work
+Best for Laptop

 Capacity